open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 You can build the providers by using the `SdkTracerProvider.builder()` and `SdkMeterProvider.builder()` methods.
-It is also necessary to define a `Resource` instance as a representation of the entity producing the telemetry.
-It can bring attributes and the `service.name` is a mandatory one.
+It is also strongly recommended to define a `Resource` instance as a representation of the entity producing the telemetry; in particular the `service.name` attribute is the most important piece of telemetry source-identifying info.

 For example: